How to Help a Drug Addict Who Doesn't Want Help

 • Giving the addict rides to places and people connected to their drug use.

 The problem with engaging in enabling behavior is that it hinders the addict from making any progress towards sobriety.
-As long as loved ones are helping them or covering up for their negative behaviors, addicts do not have to face the consequences of their actions.
-This often causes them to become manipulative, which is very harmful to the enabling loved one as well.
+As long as you are helping them or covering up for their negative behaviors, addicts do not have to face the consequences of their actions.
+This often causes them to become manipulative, which is very harmful to you as well.

-How to help an addict without enabling is a delicate and tricky dance.
-To counter any enabling behavior and to best help an addict who doesn’t want to be helped, it is essential for loved ones to set limits and boundaries.
-Boundaries should be strictly enforced to mitigate the physical, emotional, and mental damage to friends and family members, and to stop protecting the addict from the consequences of their behavior.
+To counter any enabling behavior and to effectively help an addict who doesn’t want to be helped, it is essential for you to set limits and boundaries.
+Boundaries should be strictly enforced to mitigate the physical, emotional, and mental damage to friends and family members, and to stop protecting them from the consequences of their behavior.

 Here are some ideas of boundaries: